 During the Easter holidays we were lucky enough to spend a week in North Devon.
 Just around the corner from where we were staying was The Big Sheep.
-Sadly we were not blessed with nice weather whilst we were away, and on an overcast day with showers predicted we were looking for some family fun.
+Sadly we were not blessed with nice weather whilst we were away, and on another overcast day with showers predicted we were looking for some family fun.
 Billed as an all weather family attraction we headed to The Big Sheep to investigate.

 I’d had a quick look online before our visit, but wasn’t really sure what to expect.
 We arrived when it opened at 10am, and if I’m completely honest I took one look and thought we would only be there for a few hours.
-How wrong was I?
-We ended up spending the whole day there, and everyone adults and children a like really enjoyed the day.
+How wrong was I??
+We ended up spending the whole day there!
+Everyone, adults and children a like, really enjoyed the day.

 The Shows and Events

 The shows ran throughout the day roughly every half hour.
 Most of the shows were in an indoor arena, so it really didn’t matter about the weather.
 The members of staff that ran the shows were very amusing, friendly and approachable, chatting informally to guests after each show.

 First we went to the Milking Show.
 The kids got the chance to ‘milk’ a faux cow, and they walked away with a little fluffy sheep each.

 Next was the Sheep Show.
 I really enjoyed this, I liked learning about the different type of sheep as the rams came out one by one.
 At the end we all got to feed them, which the kids really enjoyed.

 The kids also really loved Bottle Feeding the Lambs.
 Despite being extremely popular with lots of kids wanting to have a go, it was well organised everyone got to feed a lamb.

 The Duck Trials were fun to watch.
 These were in an outdoor area, but 2 sides of the spectator bit were undercover, so it really didn’t matter that it started to rain again!